kevindoorhomes/doorway/listing-agent/process-guide/new-opportunity.md

 **At the Staging Appointment:**

+* Takes notes to log in ProsperWorks.
 * Tour the home.
 * Answer any home selling questions.
-* Explain communication and ask for preferred method.
+* Explain communication and ask for preferred method. \(text, email, phone call\)
 * Explain weekly expectations.
   * Communicate at least 2 times per week.
   * How you will present offers.